hogandenver05/park-pulse/README.md

-# 🎢 Theme Parks
+# 🎢 Park Pulse

-**Theme Parks** is a modern Android application built in Kotlin that displays a list of amusement park rides and their current wait times.
+**Park Pulse** is a modern Android application built in Kotlin that displays a list of amusement park rides and their current wait times.
 It utilizes clean architecture, Hilt for dependency injection, Retrofit for networking, and follows best practices like ViewModel and state-driven UI updates with Jetpack components.

 ---